frshdjfry/SeqLab/docs/models/markov.md

 2. **Transition Matrix Construction**: During training, the model constructs a transition matrix by counting the occurrences of each transition between states in the training sequences.

-3. **Smoothing**: The model applies the smoothing parameter $\( \alpha \)$ to ensure that every possible transition has a nonzero probability, enhancing the model's robustness to unseen transitions.
+3. **Smoothing**: The model applies the smoothing parameter \( \alpha \) to ensure that every possible transition has a nonzero probability.
+This is done by adding \( \alpha \) to each transition count.
+   - After smoothing, the transition probabilities are recalculated by dividing the adjusted transition counts by the total adjusted transitions for each context.
+This produces valid probabilities, ensuring the model remains robust.
 4. **Normalization**: The transition counts are normalized to produce valid probabilities, ensuring that the sum of probabilities from any given state to all possible next states equals 1.

 #### Prediction